We use cookies for analytics to improve our site. Accept to enable analytics. See our privacy policy.

 The biggest red flag is the 'Low-Ball Bid.'
 If one guy is $5,000 cheaper than everyone else, he’s not just being 'efficient.'
 He’s cutting corners on the stuff you can't see, like the underlayment or the insurance.
 In 2026, the cost of quality materials is pretty standard.
 If a price is too good to be true, he’s probably using 'shingle-hack' methods like reusing old flashing or skipping the ice and water shield.
 I’ve seen guys try to use 'leftover' shingles from different batches on the same roof.
 It looks like a checkerboard after a few months in the sun!

 Another green light is the use of modern tech.
 In 2026, if your roofer isn't using drones for inspections or thermal cameras to find hidden leaks, they're living in the stone age.
 These tools let us see the 'ghost tracks' of water that a human eye would completely miss.
-I once found a massive rot spot on a roof in Bountiful using a drone that I would have walked right over on my ladder.
-Technology doesn't replace experience, but it sure makes it more accurate.
-A pro who invests in their tools is a pro who cares about the result.
+I once found a massive leak in a Harvard-Yale home that three other roofers had missed, just by using a drone to see a tiny crack in a chimney cricket that wasn't visible from a ladder.
+Tech doesn't replace a hammer, but it sure makes it smarter.

 Professional Takeaways